 • An interactive process of literary knowledge building and development: The study of Literature in English is a dynamic process in which the learner plays a key role in understanding and internalising the literary knowledge they have learned, and in critically applying it together with their world knowledge in interpreting texts.
-Any learning and teaching approaches or strategies that teachers are planning to adopt or develop should be rooted in this understanding, providing learners with a diversity of learning contexts and activities to enable them to explore, develop and apply their literary knowledge and skills.
+Any learning and teaching approaches or strategies that teachers are planning to adopt or develop should be rooted in this understanding, providing students with a diversity of learning contexts and activities to enable them to explore, develop and apply their literary knowledge and skills.

 - An open and flexible curriculum framework: Schools should make use of the open and flexible central Literature in English curriculum framework to develop appropriate learning, teaching and assessment tasks and activities. - Building on strengths: Schools should build on the strengths of their existing practices (e.g. the teaching of language arts in the subject of English Language at the junior secondary level) to allow for a smooth transition to the senior secondary Literature in English curriculum. - Understanding learning targets: To ensure that students learn effectively and meaningfully, there must be a plan for them to work towards specific learning targets in and across the three Strands Knowledge of Literary Forms and Conventions, Appreciation and Response, and Language Enhancement.
-The design and implementation of the school-based Literature in English curriculum should be geared towards helping learners achieve the learning targets. - Using a wide range of learning and teaching approaches and strategies: Helping learners achieve the learning targets calls for the effective and flexible use of a wide range of approaches and strategies.
-Depending on the learning context, teachers should design, choose and use approaches and strategies that motivate learners, and enhance their personal and intellectual development. - Catering for learner diversity: Plenty of opportunities should be provided to enable learners to enjoy literature, and to develop their capacity for critical thinking, creativity and sensitivity to language through a variety of texts and activities which cater for their diverse needs and interests, as well as preparing them for further academic study, vocational training or work. - Flexible use of resources: Schools are encouraged to enhance learning in Literature in English, sustain learners' interest and broaden their learning experiences through flexible use of a variety of resources, both print and non-print.
-Also, relevant community resources should be tapped to provide learners with opportunities for life-wide learning.
+The design and implementation of the school Literature in English curriculum should be geared towards helping students achieve the learning targets. - Using a wide range of learning and teaching approaches and strategies: Helping students achieve the learning targets calls for the effective and flexible use of a wide range of approaches and strategies.
+Depending on the learning context, teachers should design, choose and use approaches and strategies that motivate students, and enhance their personal and intellectual development. - Catering for learner diversity: Plenty of opportunities should be provided to enable students to enjoy literature, and to develop their capacity for critical thinking, creativity and sensitivity to language through a variety of texts and activities which cater for their diverse needs and interests, as well as preparing them for further academic study, vocational training or work. - Flexible and judicious use of resources: Schools are encouraged to enhance learning in Literature in English, sustain students' interest and broaden their learning experiences through flexible use of a variety of resources, both print and non-print.
+Also, relevant community resources should be tapped to provide students with opportunities for life-wide learning.
+However, students should be made aware of the risks of using the information on the Internet, which may be incomplete, inaccurate or biased.
+Searching information on the Internet or using artificial intelligence (AI) generative tools is not a substitute for reading the original literary works, reference books and journal articles, which are more reliable sources of information.